cansas/obsidian-bible-reference-pickurown/README.md

 ## Obsidian Bible Reference

+- This fork enables choosing local vault saved bible version to be used with the plugin
 - Simplify your Bible Study note-taking experience with the user-friendly [Obsidian.md](https://obsidian.md/) notes app.
 - Experience the seamless assistance of automated Bible Verse suggestions for effortless referencing.